A central limit theorem for a sequence of conditionally centered random fields: Introduction

-Different from \cite{jensen1994}, we assume conditional centering given the past history in time, which is useful for eliminating covariances involving variables at distinct time points.
-This technique is related to the key property of independent increments for martingales.
-Nevertheless, we need further additional assumptions of weak spatial or temporal dependence and impose conditions of conditional $\alpha$-mixing in space and/or time.
-The reason for considering $\alpha$-mixing conditional on the past, instead of unconditional $\alpha$-mixing, is that the conditional property may be easier to verify in some applications, see Section~\ref{sec:applications}.
-We note that our notion of conditional $\alpha$-mixing is very different from the notion of conditional $m$-dependence in \cite{biscio:svane:22} for spatial point processes conditional on an underlying random field.
+Different from \cite{jensen1994} and \cite{comets:janzura:98}, we assume conditional centering given the past history in time, which is useful for eliminating covariances involving variables at distinct time points.
+This is related to the key property of uncorrelated increments for martingales.
+In addition we exploit the space-time structure and introduce a novel assumption of $\alpha$-mixing for a random field at a given point in time conditional on the past history.
+This is natural to consider when the distribution of a space-time process is specified in terms of a sequence of conditional distributions given the past, see Section~\ref{sec:applications}.
+Referring again to martingale terminology, this type of $\alpha$-mixing is convenient since it essentially only pertains the spatial mixing properties of innovations.
+We note that our notion of conditional $\alpha$-mixing is very different from the notion of conditional $m$-dependence in \cite{biscio:svane:22} for spatial point processes where conditioning is on an underlying random field.

-To give a concise statement of the various conditions needed, we introduce the novel concept of a space-time filtration, that is an increasing sequence of $\sigma$-algebras that are indexed both by time points and subsets of space.
+To give a concise statement of the various conditions needed, we introduce the novel concept of a space-time filtration which is an increasing sequence of $\sigma$-algebras that are indexed both by time points and subsets of space.